armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 ### Armory Operator or Spinnaker Operator

-You can enable the Policy Engine plugin using the Armory Operator or the Spinnaker Operator and the sample manifest, which is in the [spinnaker-kustomize-patches repository](https://github.com/armory/spinnaker-kustomize-patches/blob/master/armory/patch-policy-engine-plugin.yml).
+You can enable the Policy Engine plugin using the Armory Operator or the Spinnaker Operator and the sample manifest, which uses Kustomize and is in the [spinnaker-kustomize-patches repository](https://github.com/armory/spinnaker-kustomize-patches/blob/master/armory/patch-policy-engine-plugin.yml).

 * The sample manifest is for the Armory Operator and Armory CD.
 If you are using the Spinnaker Operator and Spinnaker, you must replace the `apiVersion` value "spinnaker.armory.io/" with "spinnaker.io/".
 For example: